LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/FactoryPattern.md

 Export all of the "if statement" pizza into an external "createPizza" method.
 This method should be located in a new class called "SimplePizzaFactory."
 The point of this pizza factory is to create the pizza.
 We are putting the responsiblity externally to create a pizza. not the order method.

+In order to create a pizza store, we have to define "who" is cooking the pizza.

 ```csharp
    public class SimplePizzaFactory